 I was quiet for a moment, then answered.

 “It combines all of the best memories of my childhood: my Dad reciting Robert Frost, my Mom reading aloud The Chronicles of Narnia.
-It’s all that feeling of wonder and imagination and magic, combine with everything I love about running: being outside in nature and testing my physical and mental limits.
+It’s all that feeling of wonder and imagination and magic.
+Combined with everything I love about running: being outside in nature and testing my physical and mental limits.
 It’s hard, really hard and not everyone will do it because it’s hard.
 But I like doing hard things.”

 Maybe that’s why Saturday’s race came together the way that it did?
 Maybe there was a little bit of magic along with all the hard work?

 This training cycle started back in January.
 After building a solid base for two months, I started in on speed workouts.
 My legs were coming back, my speed was coming back, my volume was building and I was feeling strong.
 Stronger than I ever had before as I mastered pull-ups, deadlifted and squatted during regular lifting sessions (something I haven’t really done consistently in the past).

 All the training I’ve planned out for myself has been half-marathon focused.
 Weekends filled with half marathon goal-paced runs, with a few snowshoe races peppered in–most of which were cancelled due to lack of snow.